DavidDTessier/gcp-certifications/Security Engineer/Cloud IAM.md

 `iam.serviceAccounts.signJwt` and
 `iam.serviceAccounts.implicitDelegation` and also the role `roles/iam.serviceAccountTokenCreator`
   * a user (or service) can directly impersonate (or assert) the identity of a service account in a few common scenarios

+### Perform G Suite Domain-Wide Delegation of Authority
+In enterprise applications you may want to programmatically access a user's data without any manual authorization on their part.
+In G Suite domains, the domain administrator can grant third-party applications with domain-wide access to its users' data — this is known as domain-wide delegation of authority.
+To delegate authority this way, domain administrators can use service accounts with OAuth 2.0.

+To access user data on a G Suite domain, the service account that you created needs to be granted access by a super administrator for the domain.

+OAuth Scopes:
+For example, if you require domain-wide access to Users and Groups enter: https://www.googleapis.com/auth/admin.directory.user, https://www.googleapis.com/auth/admin.directory.group

 ### Managing Authentication